 John has a bachelor's degree from the University of Missouri School of Journalism and a master’s degree from Boston University.
 In addition to being an analyst and consultant in the technology industry, he has worked for several publishing companies and is experienced in publishing books in a variety of e-formats.

-He is the author of the full-length plays Sanctuary and Meat the Parents.
+He is the author of the full-length plays Sanctuary and Meat the Parents, which was a finalist in the 2014 Centre Stage New Play Festival.
 His one-act play Little Red House was published in the literary journal Mason's Road and produced by the Studio Players Theatre in Lexington, Kentucky.
+Another one-act play, The Sales Rank Also Rises, will be produced by the Oregon Contemporary Theatre in 2015.
 His novel The Tourist Trail began as a short story by the same name and won the Phoebe Journal 2010 Fiction Prize.

 Editorial & Marketing Assistant